Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

 ## Update testing data

-When developing a custom speech model, you update training data to improve the accuracy of your model.
-You update the testing data to evaluate that accuracy.
+When developing a Custom Speech model, you update training data to improve the accuracy of your model and the testing data to evaluate that accuracy.
 Here, you will update the testing data to illustrate making a change to [improve accuracy testing](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data).

 To make changes to the testing data: